s1monw1/openfaas-kotlin/template/kotlin/README.md

 ### Structure

-There are three projects which make up a single gradle build:
+There are two projects which make up a single gradle build:

 - `function` - (Library) your function code as a developer, you will only ever see this folder
 - `entrypoint` - (App) HTTP server and routing
-- `model` - (App) classes for parsing request/response

 ### Handler